“I need to get rid of these love handles,” I overheard a woman say in the elevator. “So, I’m going to do a juice cleanse.”

 Passing on breakfast, lunch, or dinner might be an easy way to drastically slash your calorie intake.
 But doing so will probably backfire.
 One recent animal study published in The Journal of Nutritional Biochemistry found that mice who ate just one meal daily wound up gorging on their food—and packing on unhealthy belly fat.

 Despite what some celebrities might say, there’s no scientific evidence showing that a gluten-free diet will help you get lean.
 In fact, it might do the opposite—especially if you rely on gluten-free packaged foods like breads or muffins.
 “Manufacturers add extra fat, salt, and sugar to make up for the missing flavor and texture of gluten.
 So these foods are often higher in calories,” registered dietician Jennifer McDaniel tells us.
+For example, one slice of Ezekiel Sprouted Whole-Grain bread packs in four grams of protein, three grams of fiber, and zero sugar while one slice of Udi’s Gluten Free White Sandwich Bread contains nearly as many calories in addition to zero fiber and half the amount of protein.
 Instead of going gluten-free, nix simple carbs like white bread and slim down with the help of better-for-you starches like quinoa, fruit, beans, or any of these 25 Best Carbs That Will Uncover Your Abs.

 Drinking Vinegar Before Every Meal